microsoft/hands-on-lab-redis/docs/workshop.md

 <div class="info" data-title="Note">

-> This lab relies on two different data store systems : Cosmos DB  and Azure Cache for Redis.
-While Redis queries are faster than the ones sent to a Serverless Cosmos DB  instance (mainly thanks to the **In-Memory data storage**), the overall latency difference on end to end api call might not be so clearly noticeable.
+> This lab relies on two different data store systems : Azure Cosmos DB and Azure Cache for Redis.
+While Redis queries are faster than the ones sent to a Serverless Azure Cosmos DB instance (mainly thanks to the **In-Memory data storage**), the overall latency difference on end to end api call might not be so clearly noticeable.
-> In average, pure Azure Cache for Redis calls come back under 1 ms, while a Serverless Cosmos DB  Instance will respond in a few milliseconds.
+> In average, pure Azure Cache for Redis calls come back under 1 ms, while a Serverless Azure Cosmos DB Instance will respond in a few milliseconds.
 >
-> Between the performance optimizations at a Serverless Cosmos DB  Instance doors, the scenario with a single user calling the api combined with such a small volume of `products` data persisted in Cosmos DB , the end to end api response time discrepancy between Azure Cache for Redis and Cosmos DB  can be reduced.
+> Between the performance optimizations at a Serverless Azure Cosmos DB Instance doors, the scenario with a single user calling the api combined with such a small volume of `products` data persisted in Azure Cosmos DB, the end to end api response time discrepancy between Azure Cache for Redis and Cosmos DB  can be reduced.
 >
 > To clearly identify calls' response with or without cache, you'll add an artificial high latency while interacting with Azure Cosmos DB .
 > To do so, you'll find an environment variable in appsettings.json.template named `SIMULATED_DB_LATENCY_IN_SECONDS` that you'll have to fill in : The rest of the application code is ready to take this value into account.